zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/mateus.md

 In support of my research efforts, I was awarded the [Google DeepMind Post-Graduate Fellowship](https://www.deepmind.com/scholarships) in 2020 and the [University of Utah Graduate Research Fellowship](https://gradschool.utah.edu/funding/fellowships-scholarships-awards/grad-school-administered/graduate-research-fellowship.php) in 2022.
-Prior to these awards, I completed a Bachelors of Arts in Computer Science from [Westminster College](https://wcmo.edu) jointly advised by Professor Peng Yu, Professor [Erin Martin](https://www.lindenwood.edu/about/directories/faculty-staff-directory/details/emartin/), and Professor [Christopher Mooney](https://sites.google.com/site/chrismooneymath/).
+Prior to these awards, I completed a Bachelor of Arts in Computer Science from [Westminster College](https://wcmo.edu) jointly advised by Professor Peng Yu, Professor [Erin Martin](https://www.lindenwood.edu/about/directories/faculty-staff-directory/details/emartin/), and Professor [Christopher Mooney](https://sites.google.com/site/chrismooneymath/).